Model-robust standardization in stepped wedge cluster randomized trials: Hypothesis testing procedures for informative size

-The details of the derivation are provided in Section \ref{appx:test2}.
-Because in SW-CRT, the expected cluster-period sizes \(\mathbb{E}[N_{ij}]\) can vary across periods, the standardized cluster-period size \(N_{ij}/\mathbb{E}[N_{ij}]\) remove the period-to-period difference.
+\end{proof} Because in SW-CRT, the expected cluster-period sizes \(\mathbb{E}(N_{ij})\) can vary across periods, the standardized cluster-period size \(N_{ij}/\mathbb{E}(N_{ij})\) remove the period-to-period difference.
 A closer examination of this testable implication says that such a test aims to assess whether, on average, the cluster-period size is marginally associated with the cluster-average treatment effect at each roll-out period.
 Since the testable implication is a summation of covariance terms, it differs in a subtle way from the testable implication in Section \ref{sec:test1}.
-Rejection of the null implies that cluster-specific treatment effects vary locally with the number of individuals observed within each cluster-period.
+Rejection of the null implies that cluster-period-specific treatment effects vary locally with the number of individuals observed within each cluster-period.
 The test statistic and testing procedure are analogous to those in Section \ref{sec:test1}.

-Finally, beyond the comparisons between individual-average and cluster-average estimands, whether in the horizontal or vertical dimension, other hypothesis tests can be constructed in a similar way to those described in Section \ref{sec:test1} and Section \ref{sec:test2}.
-For example, we can test the equality between the horizontal individual-average and vertical individual-average estimands, or between the horizontal and vertical cluster-average estimands, albeit that the testable implications are less clear.